DeepSec-prover/DeepSec-prover.github.io/alpha.md

 4. Inside the directory `deepsec`, run `make`
 5. The executable program `deepsec` has been built.

-Note that two additional executables ared compile at the same time as `deepsec`: `deepsec_worker` and `deepsec_api`.
+Note that two additional executables are compiled at the same time as `deepsec`: `deepsec_worker` and `deepsec_api`.
 The former is used by **DeepSec** to distribute the computation on multi-core architectures and clusters of computers.
 The latter is used to communicate with **DeepSec UI**.
 Both should not be used manually nor should they be moved from the `deepsec` folder.

 ## Installation of DeepSec UI